Home > Technology & Services > A4CSEL > A4CSEL for SPACE

 (Narration is in Japanese and caption is in English)

-Successful “ultra-tele construction” experiment assumed construction machinery
+Successful “ultra-remote construction” experiment assumed construction machinery

 on the Moon would be operated from the Earth.